mrisher/smtp-sts/spec.md

 {expiration time} + {DNS TTL}.
 Publishers SHOULD thus continue to expect senders to apply old policies for up to this duration.

-## Policy Authentication
+## Policy Discovery & Authentication

+Senders discover recipient's STS policy by making an attempt to fetch TXT records in recipient's DNS under the name "_smtp_sts.".
+If found, the policy is fetched and authenticated.
 The security of a domain implementing an SMTP STS policy against an active man-in-the-middle depends primarily upon the long-lived caching of policies.
-However, to allow recipient domains to safely serve new policies _prior_ to the expiration of a cached policy, and to prevent long-term (either malicious or active) denials of service, it is important that senders are able to validate a new policy retrieved for a recipient domain.
-There are two supported mechanisms for policy validation:
+However, to allow recipient domains to safely serve new policies _prior_ to the expiration of a cached policy, and to prevent long-term (either malicious or active) denials of service, it is important that senders are able to authenticate a new policy retrieved for a recipient domain.
+There are two supported mechanisms for policy authentication:

-* Web PKI: In this mechanism, indicated by the "webpki" value of the "a" field, the sender fetches a HTTPS resource from the URI indicated.
-For example, a=webpki:https://example.com/.well-known/smtp-sts/current indicates that the sender should fetch the resource https://example.com/.well-known/smtp-sts/current.
+* Web PKI: In this mechanism, indicated by the "webpki" value of the "a" field, the sender fetches a HTTPS resource from a well known URI.
+For example, a=webpki indicates that the sender should fetch the resource from https://policy.\_smtp\_sts.example.com/current.
 In order for the policy to be valid, the HTTP response body served at this resource MUST exactly match the policy initially loaded via the DNS TXT method, and MUST be served from an HTTPS endpoint at the domain matching that of the recipient domain.
-(As this RFC progress, the authors intend to register .well-known/smtp-sts.
+(As this RFC progress, the authors intend to register _smtp-sts.
 See [@!RFC5785].
 See _Future_ _Work_ for more information.)

 * DNSSEC: In this mechanism, indicated by the "dnssec" value of the "a" field, the sender MUST retrieve the policy via a DNSSEC signed response for the _smtp_sts TXT record.

-When fetching a new policy when one is not already known, or when fetching a policy for a domain with an expired policy, unauthenticated policies MUST be trusted and honored.
-When fetching a policy and authenticating it, as described in detail in _Policy_ _Application_, policies will be authenticated using the mechanism specified by the existing cached policy.
+When fetching a new policy, or when fetching a policy for a domain with an expired policy or if the sender detects a policy update (by checking policy id or computing SHA256 of policy), the new policy SHOULD be authenticated before use.

-Note, however, as described in detail in _Policy_ _Application_, that new policies MUST NOT be considered as valid if they do not validate on first application.
-That is, a freshly fetched (and unused) policy that has not successfully been applied MUST be disregarded.
+If the policy domain is DNSSEC enabled, then sender MAY skip explicit policy authentication mechanisms mentioned above ('a' field in the policy).

-## Policy Validation
+## Recipient's Certificate Validation

 When sending to an MX at a domain for which the sender has a valid and non-expired SMTP STS policy, a sending MTA honoring SMTP STS SHOULD validate